abrafy17/TafseerBot/README.md

 Contributions are welcome!
 If you have suggestions or want to contribute to the project, follow these steps:

-Fork the repository.
+### Fork the repository.

-Create a new branch (`git checkout -b feature/yourfeature`).
+Create a new branch: `git checkout -b feature/yourfeature`

-Make your changes.
+### Make your changes.

-Commit your changes (`git commit -am 'Add new feature'`).
+Commit your changes: `git commit -am 'Add new feature'`

-Push to the branch (`git push origin feature/yourfeature`).
+Push to the branch: `git push origin feature/yourfeature`

-Create a new Pull Request.
+### Create a new Pull Request.

 ## License